 We are doing A — Should we do B?

-Many parents of children with Autism Spectrum Disorder (ASD) wonder if they are doing the right thing to help their children with ASD learn, become independent, and live happy lives.
+Many parents of children on the autism spectrum wonder if they are doing the right thing to help their children learn, become independent, and live happy lives.
 Often, it is difficult to accept that there are no simple answers or magic pills that treat ASD.
 The lack of answers can leave parents unsure of themselves and what resources to trust.

-Evidence based practices (EBP) for individuals with ASD are therapies and treatments that have gone through rigorous research and review and have been found to be effective for treating individuals with ASD.
+Evidence based practices (EBP) for individuals on the autism spectrum are therapies and treatments that have gone through rigorous research and review and have been found to be effective for treating individuals on the spectrum.
 Separating out treatments according to whether or not they are evidence based is one way to choose a treatment from among an ever-growing body of treatments.

-It is important to note that not every evidence based treatment works for every child with ASD, so it is most important to note not only what the treatment does, but who it is designed for, and who can benefit from it.
+It is important to note that not every evidence based treatment works for every child on the autism spectrum, so it is most important to note not only what the treatment does, but who it is designed for, and who can benefit from it.

 How is a Treatment Determined to be Evidence Based?